RedaSalhi/portfolio-risk-analyzer/README.md

 ### Using real market data

 By default the application generates realistic mock prices so it works offline.
-If you want to pull live quotes from Yahoo Finance set the `USE_REAL_DATA` environment variable when starting Expo:
+If you want the app to download the last year of daily prices directly from Yahoo Finance set the `USE_REAL_DATA` environment variable when starting Expo:

 ```bash
 USE_REAL_DATA=true npx expo start
 ```

+This pulls the most recent year of daily closing prices ending today so your analysis is always based on current market data.
 Fetching real data may require running behind a proxy server to avoid CORS issues on some platforms.

 In the output, you'll find options to open the app in a